fengxia41103/myblog/content/thoughts/run into.md

 Your uncle.
 What an odds!

-She is a famous person, apparently, in this little town, that just about everwhere we went, there was someone who was nodding to her, coming to her to chat, and smiled at her.
+She is a famous person, apparently, in this little town, that just about everywhere we went, there was someone who was nodding to her, coming to her to chat, and smiled at her.
 And she had to stop often to catch up w/ her _old_ friends and so on.
 Yet, completly unexpected, we ran into him by the foot of the old city gate.
 Now watching the tiny